-The main source of retirement income for Americans is via use of a 401(k).
+The main source of retirement income for Americans is via the use of a 401(k).
 However, there is another option that should be considered when stashing your cash for retirement.
-An indexed universal life insurance plan (IUL for short) is a life insurance policy that can help maintain and grow wealth with less of a risk that a 401(k) brings.
-With the ability to use variable loans to take out money, the rules and regulations of an IUL differ from that of a 401(k).
+An indexed universal life insurance plan (IUL for short) is a life insurance policy that can help maintain and grow wealth with less risk than a 401(k) brings.
+With the ability to use variable loans to take out money, the rules and regulations of an IUL differ from those of a 401(k).
 Here are three of the major benefits of an IUL to help maintain and grow your wealth upon retirement.

 Earn interest on loans